Becher Chase Preview, Tips, Runners & Trends

 Andy Powell

-Additionally, Silver Birch won the Becher chase in 2004 and three years later in 2007 won the Grand National so experience with these fences certainly helps for the future.
-Into the Red (1994 & 1996) and Hello Bud (2010 & 2012) have dual wins, Walk In The Mill who won the race in 2018 became the first runner to win this race back-to-back when also landing the race in 2019.
+Additionally, Silver Birch won the Becher chase in 2004 and three years later, in 2007, won the Grand National, so experience with these fences certainly helps for the future.
+Into the Red (1994 & 1996) and Hello Bud (2010 & 2012) have dual wins.
+Walk In The Mill, which won the race in 2018, became the first runner to win this race back-to-back when also landing the race in 2019.

 Becher Chase Information:

-We also have a dedicated Aintree tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Aintree Racecourse section for links to these.
+If you are interested in other predictions at Aintree, then head over to the Aintree tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Aintree Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025